ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-	1.Admin can add any recipe whenever required
+	1. Admin can add any recipe whenever required
 ---